mosamirkhatri/flask_blog_cs/README.md

-# flask
+# Flask - A Micro framework in Python
-corey schafer flask blog tutorial
+Flask tutorial by corey schafer to create a blogging website